 The island of Caprera is a gem in the Maddalena National Park, surrounded by popular dive sites and picture-perfect beaches.
 It was also the home of Giuseppe Garibaldi for the last 26 years of his life, and his former house is open to visitors.

-Caprera is connected to La Maddalena island by a bridge.
-Pop over on a ferry from Sardinia or with an island boat tour.
+Home to one of the Mediterranean’s most beautiful beaches, Caprera is connected to La Maddalena island by a bridge.
+Pop over on a ferry from Sardinia or on an island boat tour.

 Best Beaches in East Sardinia